-As mentioned under section 7 of the NI Act,1881, there are generally three parties to bills of exchange they are:
+As mentioned under Section 7 of the NI Act,1881, there are generally three parties to bills of exchange:

-- Drawer: The one who makes the bill of exchange or gives an order to pay a certain sum of money is the drawer.
+- Drawer: The person who makes the bill of exchange or gives an order to pay a certain sum of money is the drawer.

-- Drawee: The person who gets directed to pay a certain amount.
+- Drawee: The person who is directed to pay a certain amount.

 A cheque, a bill of exchange drawn on a specified banker, is always payable on demand as defined under Section 6 of the Negotiable Instrument act,1881.